 The popularity of Functional Trainers has risen up quite dramatically in the past few years.
 There’s a good reason, it’s one of the most versatile pieces of exercise equipment for working out at home.

-In case you are in a rush, we’ll begin with our 7 top picks first, but if you want to know more, read the whole guide.
-We talk about the features of functional trainers, show home workout videos, and more, it’s all here.
+In case you are in a rush, we’ll begin with our 7 top picks first, but if you want to know more, we suggest you read the whole guide.
+We explain the important features and even show you 100 exercises you can do with a single cable machine.

 - Best Functional Trainers for Home

 - What’s a Functional Trainer Anyway?

 - The Pros and Cons of a Functional Trainer